 Overall this is a solid, if limited, budget range – I hope they’ll release some more products to supplement these, like a sunscreen-containing moisturiser and a heavier cream.
 I’m very impressed with the products so far, especially the cleansing gel which is one of the best cleansers I’ve ever tried, especially considering the price!

-This range was provided for review, which did not affect my opinion.
+This range was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.